-- Requests for a large sum of funds compared to other projects in the same round and/or available tax credit resources.
+- Requests for a large sum of funds compared to other projects in the same round and/or in relation to available tax credit resources.

-- Projects whose primary beneficiaries are not New Hampshire residents/individuals and/or whose primary activities are not located in or benefit New Hampshire communities.
+- Projects whose primary beneficiaries are not New Hampshire residents/individuals and/or whose primary activities are not located in, or of benefit to, New Hampshire communities.

 - Recipients may not discriminate against a project beneficiary on the basis of religion or religious belief.